Counting Defiers: A Design-Based Model of an Experiment Can Reveal Evidence Beyond the Average Effect: A Design-Based Model of an Experiment

 \subsection{The Design-Based Likelihood Can Vary with the Number of Defiers within the Fr\'{e}chet Bounds Determined by the Estimated Marginal Distributions of Potential Outcomes}

 In the previous section, we present a likelihood for the joint distribution of potential outcomes in the sample.
 Each joint distribution of potential outcomes implies marginal distributions of potential outcomes in the intervention and control arms.
-The marginal distribution of the potential outcome in intervention is:
+The marginal distribution of the potential outcome in intervention is the number of subjects for whom $Y=1$ in intervention:

-The marginal distribution of the potential outcome in control is:
+The marginal distribution of the potential outcome in control is the number of subjects for whom $Y=1$ in control:

 Given a pair of marginal distributions of potential outcomes in intervention and control, there are numerous joint distributions consistent with them. \cite*{boole1854}, \cite*{hoeffding1940}, and \cite*{frechet1957} derive bounds on the possible copulas connecting marginal distributions of random variables into joint distributions.
 By applying these bounds to a pair of marginal distributions of potential outcomes, we can determine the set of all joint distributions of potential outcomes consistent with the pair of marginal distributions.
-We refer to the set of joint distributions of potential outcomes consistent with a given pair of marginal distributions as the ``Fr\'{e}chet set’’ of those marginal distributions, $\mathcal{F}(\theta_{1 \bullet}, \theta_{\bullet 1};n)$.
+We refer to the set of joint distributions of potential outcomes consistent with a given pair of marginal distributions as the ``Fr\'{e}chet set’’ $\mathcal{F}(\theta_{1 \bullet}, \theta_{\bullet 1};n)$ of those marginal distributions:

+In Figure \ref{fig:six}, the three rows comprise the Fr\'{e}chet set for $\theta_{1 \bullet} = 4$ and $\theta_{\bullet 1} = 2$.
 We index the distributions in a Fr\'{e}chet set by their number of defiers, $\theta_{01}$, which can take values in the range

 These inequalities provide the so-called ``Fr\'{e}chet bounds’’ on the number of defiers.
-Within these bounds, each value for the number of defiers implies a unique number of always takers, never takers, and compilers consistent with the given marginals:

-The bounds on the number of defiers $\theta_{01}$ ensure that these counts are non-negative and sum to $n$.

-We can form estimates of the marginal distributions of potential outcomes in intervention and control directly using the observed takeup rates in intervention and control:
+We can form estimates of the marginal distributions of potential outcomes in intervention and control using the observed takeup rates in intervention and control:

-When we report these estimates, we round them if necessary for comparison to our count-based distributions.
-In our design-based model of an experiment, these are unbiased estimators of the sample marginal distributions of potential outcomes (before rounding).
-In a standard sampling-based model of an experiment, these estimators are both unbiased and consistent estimates of the population marginal distributions of potential outcomes.
+In our design-based model of an experiment, these are unbiased estimators of the sample marginal distributions of potential outcomes for a completely randomized experiment.
+In a standard sampling-based model of an experiment, dividing by $n$ yields consistent estimates of the population marginal distributions of potential outcomes.